Understanding the Lithium Ion Transport in Concentrated Block-Copolymer Electrolytes on a Microscopic Level: Results and Discussion

 The distribution of the mass density $\rho$ of PEO in the \sysTwo{} system decreases towards the middle of the bilayer at $z/L_0 = 0.5$ (note that this also allowed for the insertion of additional salt to create the \sysOneGroup{} systems, see \cref{sec:sim_details}).
 The decrease of PEO towards the middle of the bilayer is even more pronounced in the \sysEqui{} system, which was deliberately set up to study the formation of the salt--rich layer. \Cref{fig:snapshot_3to2to1} allows for a visual inspection of the polymer chains in this system which clearly shows a separation of the bilayer in the middle during equilibration.

 This emerging gap is occupied by a mixture of \ce{THF} and \ce{LiTFSI}.
 As indicated by this observation, it is reasonable to assume that a salt layer is formed in highly concentrated systems.
-However, even after an equilibration run of \SI{500}{\nano\second} the \sysEqui{} system is not fully equilibrated.
+The separation of the bilayer is traceable by observing the distance between the polymer ends as shown in \cref{fig:si_nonequi_end_dist_middle_ts}.
+However, the equilibration run of the \sysEqui{} system shows that the formation of the salt layer is barely completed even after \SI{1}{\micro\second} of simulation.
 In this system the salt gradually leaves the PEO domain which causes an increase of PEO in that region (see \cref{fig:si_peo_profile_ts,fig:si_peo_p_ts}).
 This suggests a rather slow assembly of the salt layer and justifies our strategy to insert this layer directly in the \sysOneGroup{} systems which yields equilibrated structures at a significantly reduced computational cost, as in the \sysOneGroup{} systems the salt layer remains present over the whole simulation time.
 Analysis of the diffusion coefficients within this salt layer in \cref{sec:cond} shows that all electrolyte components exhibit displacements during the production run that are sufficiently large to allow exchange between the salt layer and the PEO domain.
 As discussed in \cref{sec:sim_details}, this salt layer has also been observed experimentally, which also motivated our study.\cite{dorrAmbientTemperatureElectrolyte2018, pelzSelfAssembledBlockCopolymer2019}